catgriffin85/woollys_yarn_barn/README.md

 * add_stock.html - Document checking completed.
 No errors or warnings to show.
 * edit_stock.html - Document checking completed.
 No errors or warnings to show.
 * cart.html - Document checking completed.
 No errors or warnings to show.
-* checkout.html - One error showing: Attribute placeholder not allowed on element select at this point. "<select name="country" placeholder="Country *" class="stripe-style-input lazyselect form-control" required id="id_country">".
+* checkout.html - One error showing: Attribute placeholder not allowed on element select at this point. select name="country" placeholder="Country *" class="stripe-style-input lazyselect form-control" required id="id_country".
 I can't find this element to fix it.
 In my checkout html this is showing as: {{ order_form.country | as_crispy_field }}.
 * order_complete_pending.html - Document checking completed.
 No errors or warnings to show.
 * order_complete.html - Document checking completed.
 No errors or warnings to show.
 * faqs.html - Document checking completed.
 No errors or warnings to show.
 * customer_service.html - Document checking completed.
 No errors or warnings to show.
-* profiles.html - One error showing and it is the placeholder for country error again: Attribute placeholder not allowed on element select at this point. "<select name="country" placeholder="Country *" class="stripe-style-input lazyselect form-control" required id="id_country">".
+* profiles.html - One error showing and it is the placeholder for country error again: Attribute placeholder not allowed on element select at this point. select name="country" placeholder="Country *" class="stripe-style-input lazyselect form-control" required id="id_country".
 I can't find this element to fix it.
 In my checkout html this is showing as: {{ order_form.country | as_crispy_field }}.

 To check my CSS file I used: [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)